The Old Age Home(page)

 rest.
 The needed functions and how to use them will become

 standardized.
-But today, communications (the Internet, DSL and
+But today, communications (the Internet, fiber, DSL and

 cable modems) is still chaos.
 I suppose that is a good